Cat Whispering

 What is Cat Behaviour and Cat Psychology?

-What is the difference between a Cat Psychologist and a Cat Behaviourist?
 Just like people, we have counsellors and psychologists.
-Human counselling is typically concerned with immediate and practical issues such as processing grief or anger.
-Psychotherapy on the other hand is the long-term treatment of mental illnesses and helps clients conduct an extensive examination of their psychological history.
+Human counselling is typically concerned with immediate and practical issues, such as processing grief or anger.
+Psychotherapy, on the other hand, is the long-term treatment of mental illness and helps clients conduct an extensive examination of their psychological history.

 Cat Psychology is no different.
-As a Cat Psychologist, Jules recognises ‘why’ the cat is behaving in a certain way which allows for a much deeper understanding of the cats brain, genetics and innate behaviours.
-This broader qualification enables a Cat Psychologist to formulate a substantial behaviour modification plan including cat training that aids in a stronger long-term prognosis to change the undesirable cat behaviour.
+As a Cat Psychologist, Jules recognises *why* a cat is behaving in a certain way, which allows for a much deeper understanding of the cat’s brain, genetics, and innate behaviours.
+This broader qualification enables a Cat Psychologist to formulate a substantial behaviour modification plan, including cat training, that supports a stronger long-term prognosis for changing undesirable behaviour.

 About Jules dos Santos – the Cat Whisperer

-Jules has always had a love and passion for both big and small cats.
-She has a keen interest in cat welfare and behaviour which inspires her passion to investigate a cats brain and their psychological characteristics.
-Jules started her career as a Veterinary Nurse, and founded Divine Creatures with one focus – welfare and ensuring that all cats holidaying with her have their innate behaviours considered.
+Jules has always had a deep love and passion for both big and small cats.
+Her keen interest in feline welfare and behaviour inspires her drive to explore the cat’s brain and psychological characteristics.
+She began her career as a Veterinary Nurse and founded Divine Creatures with one goal – to ensure the welfare of every cat in her care, particularly by honouring their innate behaviours.

-Jules obtained her Level 4 Diploma as a Cat Psychologist with distinctions leading to successfully rehabilitating many cat behaviour problems and estoring cat-owner relationships.
-Almost 75% of cats who are surrendered to the pounds are surrendered due to undesirable behaviours.
-With over 150,000 cats euthanized in Australia every year, it is devastating that for a small fee of employing a Cat Psychologist, these numbers could be greatly reduced and even eliminated.
+Jules obtained her Level 4 Diploma in Cat Psychology with distinction, leading to the successful rehabilitation of numerous behavioural issues and the restoration of cat-owner relationships.
+Nearly 75% of cats surrendered to pounds are given up due to undesirable behaviours.
+With over 150,000 cats euthanised in Australia each year, it is devastating to consider that for the small cost of employing a Cat Psychologist, these numbers could be significantly reduced – or even eliminated.

-Cat Behaviour problems can have a catastrophic impact on the family.
-Jules can assist in the modification of the cat behaviour problems and help the owners have a fulfilling and loving relationship with their cat.
-This often involves helping owners understand cats and the pet they have chosen to share their lives with.
-She has been recognised for her outstanding knowledge of cats by Dr Harry Cooper, The Cat Protection Society, the Today Show, Sunrise and Nine News.
-Jules is the Director of Boarding and Pet Care Services for the Pet Industry Association Australia and also sits on the Committee for AFAM industry training advisory body.
+Cat behaviour problems can have a profound impact on the family.
+Jules assists in modifying these behaviours and helps owners cultivate fulfilling, loving relationships with their cats.
+This often involves helping owners truly understand the pet they’ve chosen to share their lives with.
+Her outstanding expertise has been recognised by Dr Harry Cooper, The Cat Protection Society, The Today Show, Sunrise, and Nine News.

 Cat Behaviour Services Specialising in: